 Location: Velha, Goa, Índia.

-One of the less popular yet worth-visiting beaches in north Goa is Vainguinim Beach.
+One of the less popular yet worth-visiting tourist spot in Goa is Vainguinim Beach.
 Valued for its clear green-blue waters and silver sparkling sand, the beach offers solitude wrapped in nature.

 The beach is also known for harboring around 500 different bird species and is a wonderful destination for a trip away from the busy city.
 You can go for an energizing swim, opt for any water sport activity, or just sit and bask in the scenic view in front of you, as per your preference.